fish-shell/fish-site/CONTRIBUTING.md

 ## Publish the site

-The site is hosted via GitHub pages with a custom domain, using CloudFlare to provide https.
+The site is hosted via GitHub pages with a custom domain.
 Publishing the site is as simple as pushing to the `gh-pages` branch of `fish-site`.
 This branch is a little tricky because it reflects a subtree of `master`.
 However `git subtree` is not used; instead we use the subtree merge strategy.

 After building the site (see above), do the following: